JestMeow/Bliding-Staf/README.md

 ```
 prefix + cmd[0] + cmd[1] + ... + cmd[n]
 ```
-There also exist sub-commands for more complex commands like set, gen, and shape.
+There also exist sub-commands for more complex commands like set, noise, and shape.
+But we'll get onto that later.

 ## List of Commands